 At this time we have not located a condition-specific support group for hypermethioninemia (MET).
 However, there are resources that will be helpful in answering your questions about this condition.

-The Genetic and Rare Diseases Information Center (GARD) is staffed by experienced information specialists to answer questions in English and Spanish from the general public, including patients and their families, health care professionals, and biomedical researchers.
-It was established by the National Human Genome Research Institute and the Office of Rare Diseases Research.
+Established by the National Human Genome Research Institute and the Office of Rare Diseases Research, the Genetic and Rare Diseases Information Center (GARD) is staffed by experienced information specialists to answer questions in English and Spanish from the general public, including patients and their families, health care professionals, and biomedical researchers.

-The following link will bring you to the GARD website, where you can learn ways to contact the organization with questions about the condition.
+The GARD website can help you contact the organization with questions about the condition.

 Mums National Parent-to-Parent Network provides support to parents of children with health conditions by linking them to other parents who have a child with the same or similar condition.